hytechcamps/js-workshop/WebpageChallenges.md

     ![](https://i.imgur.com/OPzkSc2.png)
 1. Click "COPY"
     ![](https://i.imgur.com/barvOys.png)
-1. In the HTML section of the CodePen, paste the video code!
+1. In the HTML, paste the video code!
     - Use `Ctrl`+`v` or right-click and select Paste

 It should look something like this: